liplylie/EmbraceChallenge/README.md

 ### Start Up
-run "npm run all" in the terminal
+run "npm run all" in the terminal open localhost:3000 in a browser of your choice

 ### RESTful API
 You can find the request routes at server > routes > index.js